 Abstract

 Ocean acidification threatens marine crustaceans, particularly those at high latitudes where conditions are changing more rapidly.
 Red king crab, which supports important fisheries in Alaskan waters, were reared at pH 8.0 (ambient), pH 7.8 (moderate OA), and pH 7.5 (severe OA) for ~12 weeks from larval hatching to the first crab stage, and gene expression was examined to characterize transcriptional responses.
-Similar functional patterns were observed in crabs reared in both the moderate and severe OA treatments, but differences were more pronounced in severe OA (8.4% of genes were differentially expressed) than in moderate OA (2.0% were differentially expressed).
+Similar functional patterns of expression were observed in crabs reared in both the moderate and severe OA treatments, but differences were more pronounced in severe OA (8.4% of genes were differentially expressed) than in moderate OA (2.0% were differentially expressed).
 Expression of nearly half of all genes (44%) increased or decreased significantly with pCO2, suggesting that OA affects crab physiology in a dose-dependent manner.
 Variability in gene expression was low among crabs reared in OA treatments, and only a handful of biological processes were enriched in OA-induced genes (transcription regulation, nervous system), indicating that OA reduces the breadth of physiological functions in red king crab.
 We also found transposable element activity was high in OA-reared crab.
 Whether highly active transposable elements are pathological or mitigate negative effects of OA remains unknown.
 Downregulated functions were numerous, and included functions related to energy production, biosynthesis, metabolic and catabolic processes, and immune function.
 Genetic analysis of SNPs extracted from RNA-Seq data indicates that genetic composition and family representation did not differ among OA treatments, and that the transcriptional differences in OA-reared crab are attributed to phenotypic plasticity that applies broadly to the 10+ families.
-Decreased growth and survival and longer intermolt periods previously reported in red king crab juveniles in OA treatments is likely due to a combination of metabolic limitations and vulnerability to infection or secondary stressors.
-Future studies should expose OA-reared red king crab to abiotic (e.g. warming) and biotic (e.g. microbial/viral) challenges to identify environmental scenarios that will most negatively impact red king crab populations, and to identify genotypes that may be more resilient to acidification.
+Our results suggest that the decreased growth and survival and longer intermolt periods previously reported in red king crab juveniles in OA treatments is likely due to a combination of metabolic limitations and vulnerability to infection or secondary stressors.
+Future studies should expose OA-reared red king crab to abiotic (e.g., warming) and biotic (e.g., microbial/viral) challenges to identify environmental scenarios that will most negatively impact red king crab populations, and to identify genotypes that may be more resilient to ocean change.

 Introduction

 Global oceans are rapidly changing as a result of increased concentrations of atmospheric greenhouse gasses.
 In addition to warming, deoxygenation, and sea level rise, oceans are acidifying (Cooley et al. 2022).
 This is occurring due to the increased partial pressure of carbon dioxide (CO2) in the ocean, which has absorbed ~30% of added atmospheric CO2 emitted since the industrial revolution (Gruber et al., 2019).
-As a result, aqueous CO2, hydrogen ions, and bicarbonate ions are increasing, and ocean pH, carbonate concentrations, and calcium carbonate saturation states are decreasing.
+As a result, the concentration of aqueous CO2, hydrogen ions, and bicarbonate ions are increasing, and ocean pH, carbonate ion concentrations, and calcium carbonate saturation states are decreasing.
 This shift is referred to as ocean acidification (OA) (Feely et al., 2004).
-Compared to pre-industrial pH levels, open ocean surface waters are estimated to already have decreased by pH 0.1, and will continue to decrease another 0.08 - 0.37 pH units by 2100 depending on emissions (Cooley et al. 2022).
+Compared to pre-industrial pH levels, open ocean surface waters are estimated to already have decreased by pH 0.1, and will continue to decrease another 0.08 - 0.37 pH units by 2100 depending on greenhouse gas emissions (Cooley et al. 2022).